 Clinical Endpoint Definitions & Consensus

-The Cardialysis endpoint adjudication program adheres to the most current consensus documents on endpoints definitions.
+The Cardialysis endpoint adjudication program adheres to the most current consensus documents on endpoint definitions.
 These are largely driven by professional societies, regulatory agencies, and consortia of clinicians, trialists, statisticians, and industry representatives.
 Cardialysis representatives and adjudicators participate in several panels aiming for further standardization of definitions and trial design principles for clinical trials, especially within the Academic Research Consortium (ARC).

 The purpose of the ARC is to create a dynamic, transparent and collaborative forum for stakeholders to develop consensus definitions and standard nomenclature in pivotal clinical trials of medical devices and to disseminate such definitions and recommended processes into the public domain.